NHS pension scheme under and over payments

 We know you’ll want assurance that your future contributions are accurate.
 That’s why the team will also be working with all employers to implement prevention strategies.
 In future, we will encourage consistent application of processes which will ensure the issue of widespread over and under payments does not happen again.

-In the short term we recommend that you check that you are paying the correct contribution rate on all of your Practitioner earnings and inform your employer(s) if you think this rate needs to be changed.
-You can find the latest contribution information in NHS Circular 2024-03.
+In the short term we recommend that you check that you are paying the correct contribution rate on all of your Practitioner earnings and inform your employer(s) via the Annex D form, if you think this rate needs to be changed.
+You can find the latest contribution information, and the Annex D form, in NHS Circular 2024-09.

-Please take note of the entire document, including the Annexes (A, B, C and D) as these provide additional information and explanation regarding the aggregation and contribution rates for Practitioners.
+Please take note of the entire document, including the Annexes (A, B, C and D) as these provide additional information and an explanation of the aggregation and contribution rates for practitioners.
 It is a condition of a GP’s NHS Pension Scheme (Scotland) membership that practitioners proactively liaise with relevant NHS organisations to ensure they have paid the correct tiered contributions across the board.

 There is nothing for you to do now and no need to contact us at this stage.
-We will be in touch with more detail later this year.
+We will be in touch with more detail from March 2025.